eagletrt-archived/api-swe/README.md

 # Api-swe
 API to visualize gps position of fenice during tests and races.

-In order to start the System run:
+In order to start the System runs:
   - npm install
   - npm run start